Doodh Seviyan or Sheer Khurma is a delicately spiced, milky vermicelli

 my highly rated homemade version delivers that same flavour in a fraction of

 the cooking time—just 20 minutes!
 Step-by-step guidance provided.

 Eid mornings smell like Doodh Seviyan.
 Eid morning my father and brothers would go for Eid prayers, always a little earlier than my brothers would like.
 I would wake up to noises of rushed panic, someone needs a "naara" for their shalwar, someone needs to polish their shoes.
 However, the backdrop to all that would be the smell of Doodh Seviyan wafting through the house.

 The milky sweetness of Seviyan delicately spiced with cardamom and cloves is something that pulls at my heart even to this day.

 What are Seviyan?

-Central to it's unique texture are the ever so slim Seviyan noodles that provide this Sheer Khurma with it's distinct body and texture.
-However, the iconic taste of the milk comes from the combination of cloves and cardamom.
+Central to it's unique texture are the ever so slim Seviyan noodles (Vermicelli) that provide this Sheer Khurma with it's distinct body and texture.
+However, the iconic taste of this Pakistani Dessert Recipe comes from the combination of cloves and cardamom.
 The cloves give it a subtle smokiness and the cardamom it's inviting sweetness.

 What is the difference between Seviyan and Sheer Khurma?